Why Planet Labs Stock Popped Today

 Is Planet Labs stock a buy?

-Now, it’s worth noting Stock Advisor’s total average return is 941% — a market-crushing outperformance compared to 194% for the S&P 500.
-Don't miss the latest top 10 list, available with Stock Advisor, and join an investing community built by individual investors for individual investors.
+When our analyst team has a stock tip, it can pay to listen.
+After all, Stock Advisor’s total average return is 964%* — a market-crushing outperformance compared to 192% for the S&P 500.

+They just revealed what they believe are the 10 best stocks for investors to buy right now, available when you join Stock Advisor.

 Rich Smith has no position in any of the stocks mentioned.
 The Motley Fool has positions in and recommends Planet Labs PBC.
 The Motley Fool has a disclosure policy.